FGMEMBERS/Boeing314/Models/ReadmeClipper.txt

 TO DO
 =====
-- dilate the model (scale is underestimated).
 - shape of hull behind the step (afterbody).
 - grooves (sponsons, top of fuselage).
 - a reversed "PAA" logo for the bow right (italic in direction of the speed).
-- door accessing the "star room" from the flight deck.
+- door accessing the celestial view.
-- replace material by texture.
+- transparency ordering of propellers.

 Known problems